AmanShetty123/Emailer/README.md

 npm install json-server
 ```

-Replace the base URL with your device's local IP address.
+Replace the base URL with your device's local IP address in the draftService.ts file

 ## Contact